-Installing a custom ROM with these wipes has a great advantages.
-Whenever you flash a new ROM, install it as fresh copy.
-Less wipes means more chances of old and new system files’ clash, resulting in poor performance, lags and even a bootloop.
+Installing a custom ROM with these wipes has great advantages.
+Whenever you flash a new ROM, install it as a fresh copy.
+Fewer wipes mean more chances of old and new system files’ clash, resulting in poor performance, lags, and even a bootloop.
 While some enlightened giants might disapprove of the idea of wiping the battery stats of the old ROM, I still recommend to wipe it as it takes nothing.
 However, you should also listen to any recommendations of the developer whose ROM you are going to install.

 Most AOSP (Android Open Source Project), AOKP (Android Open Kang Project) and CyanogenMod based ROMs do not come with the Google apps pre-installed, so you have to install them separately.
-To download and install the latest and compatible Google apps to your phone, head over to our great collection.
+Download and install the latest and compatible Google apps to your phone.

 Well, it is an uncommon situation that while installing a custom ROM on your Android device you see installation aborted message because of Signature Verification error.
 Two possible reasons for this to happen might be-